HeydarliAtabay/SolidarityPurchasingGroup/README.md

-# SE2-SPG
+# Solidarity Purchasing Group Web Application

-The webapplication runs on node.js and npm, so you need to install it.
+The web application runs on node.js and npm, so you need to install it.
 Get the lastest version from [here](https://nodejs.org/) and [here](https://npmjs.org/)

 ## How to run it: